I stood on an elevated platform surveying the panorama. Blue sea and skies. Carpets of wildflowers. Reddish bluffs. Fine, warm sand.

 Elephant seals get their name from the elongated piece of flesh that hangs from their faces (that is what a proboscis is).
 Some have compared their facial features to an elephant’s trunk.
 To the relief of all females around the world, this feature occurs only on the males.

-A small stretch of beach located 5 miles north of San Simeon, CA is the largest elephant seal rookery in the West Coast.
+A small stretch of beach located 5 miles north of San Simeon, California is the largest elephant seals rookery in the West Coast.
 The spot is exactly located one mile south of the Piedras Blancas Lighthouse.
-It is impossible to miss the place when driving along Highway 1.
+It is impossible to miss the place when driving along Highway 1 since multiple signs point to it.

 A large parking area and a boardwalk offer easy access to view the elephant seals.
-From July to August hundreds of seals can be seen in the beach.
-This number increase to the thousands from January to May.
+From July to August hundreds of seals can be seen on the beach.
+This number increases to the thousands from January to May, which is the birthing season.
 Keep in mind the entire population in the area is 17,000.

 It doesn’t matter what time of the year you stop by Piedras Blancas.
 The seals are so much fun to watch.